What you need to know about Office 365 Cutover Migration

 From here onwards, you can say to the users that they can work on their new mailboxes using mobile and web access.
 For the local users you need to make sure that any DNS entries pointing to the internet domain are updated.
 After Exchange has been uninstalled from the server you must make sure that any autodiscover entries are removed and a new CNAME records has been created which is pointing the autodiscover.<your internet domain> to autodiscover.outlook.com like below.
 Also you must be sure that there are no records which are left there from the uninstall which can cause issues with autodiscover service, so make sure that you clean up your Active Directory Schema after the uninstall.

 Once complete this can be tested by opening a command prompt and trying to ping the autodiscover.<your domain>.
 If it does not work or it is not pointing to the right IP, then run ipconfig /flushdns and retry.

 Although it will say Request timed out, you must make sure that it resolved correct to something.office.com.
-Once this is ready you may go ahead to setup your local Outlook to connect via Office 365.
+Once this is ready you may go ahead to setup your local Outlook to connect via Microsoft 365 or Office 365.
 Better said than done as if all goes well and your setup is impeccable, you will have a clean migration, but it can get tricky when it comes to those pesky issues that return misleading error message.

 As said in my first paragraph you can say that the above will not work on your Exchange 2003 and below.
 For that, you would need to use the IMAP migration as contacts, calendar items or task will not be migrated and you would have to export and import these through Outlook.
 You can migrate up to 500,000 items per user mailbox and each email must not be larger than 35MB.
 Of course, with IMAP migration you would need either to know the password for the users’ mailboxes or reset them, which would create an impact on your users.